 We hate to be redundant, but the fact is that making this one thing into a habit will fix a lot of problems with your health.

-4. Booze clues
+4. Booze Clues

 We’re all grownups here, right?
 Good.
-Maybe you’re doing everything else right- getting lots of exercise, eating lean foods at the right time, eating mindfully and sitting upright… Why then do you still have that unwelcome bit of poochiness around your belt line?
+Maybe you’re doing everything else right- getting lots of exercises, eating lean foods at the right time, eating mindfully and sitting upright… Why then do you still have that unwelcome bit of poochiness around your belt line?
 If you’re this well behaved, there could be just the smallest iota of a possibility that you’re dropping your guard in some other area.
 It could be you’re partaking of the bending of the elbow without putting much thought into what’s in those beverages.
 The majority of body fat comes from your metabolism sequestering toxins from your vital organs to protect them- and alcohol is a major toxin.